Tuition Assistance Programs for Nursing Students

 - Register for the classes you plan to take

-- Upon completion of your courses for that period submit a receipt of tuition and fees paid and an official grade report from the institution to the person who manages the employee tuition reimbursement plan at your company.
+- After finishing your courses for that period submit a receipt of tuition and fees paid and an official grade report from the institution to the person who manages the employee tuition reimbursement plan at your company.

 - Get paid.